What's New!

 the Roman clergy to promise that the new pope would be his son Octavian who became Pope John XII.

-Section of the Aventine between (left) S. Alessio and (right) S. Maria del Priorato which was fortified by Albericus
+View of the Aventine hill between (left) S. Alessio and (right) S. Maria del Priorato from S. Pietro in Montorio; this section of the hill was

 Pope John XII was only 18 at the time of his election and his behaviour was far from meeting the minimal